 Earlier in the year, Bhavna’s sister and her family took a road trip through New England, stopping in Watkins Glen to visit the gorge.
 They suggested that we start at the top of the gorge trail and hike down toward the entrance.
 They had attempted the trail starting at the bottom near the official park entrance and had a rough time.
 We heeded their advice, parked on the lower level and rode a shuttle to the upper entrance to the park.

 Watkins Glen State Park is the most famous of the Finger Lakes State Parks, with a reputation for leaving visitors spellbound.
 Within two miles, the glen’s stream descends 400 feet past 200-foot cliffs, generating 19 waterfalls along its course.
 The gorge path winds over and under waterfalls and through the spray of Cavern Cascade.
 Rim trails overlook the gorge.
-Campers and day-visitors can enjoy the Olympic-size pool, scheduled summer tours through the gorge, tent and trailer campsites, picnic facilities and excellent fishing in nearby Seneca Lake or Catherine Creek, which is renowned for its annual spring run of rainbow trout.
+Campers and day-visitors can enjoy the Olympic-size pool, scheduled summer tours through the gorge, tent and trailer campsites, picnic facilities and excellent fishing in nearby Seneca Lake or Catherine Creek, renowned for its annual spring run of rainbow trout.

 Lucky Hare Brewing